NickCody/pmud/pmud/doc/roadmap.md

   - [ ] Login interaction with user, user creation
   - [ ] Object model: User, Connection
 - [ ] yaml schema for magic and spells
+- [ ] Allow yaml to be specified at CLI, not in `.caf_pmud` file
+- [ ] User Information
+  -  [ ] Store ip and time of login
+  -  [ ] Login, create username/password (write to data directory)
+  -  [ ] Commands to print whoami, connection info, connection history
+- [ ] ncurses
+  - Experiment with ncurses to see what's capable
+  - Experiment with color

 Done:

 - [x] Implement item, place, and monster schema
 - [x] Implement redis client library
 - [x] Implement logging facility with timestamp
+- [x] Create abstraction around I/O
+  - [x] Move actors into classes (solve the initialization problem)
+  - [x] Create User class that persists user information
+    - [x] Make storage abstraction
+- [x] Create a GameEngine class: take input from the existing asynchronous I/O layer and has abstractions around:
+    - [x] New Connection
+    - [x] Dropped Connection
+    - [x] Login / Account Creation
+    - [x] User Input
+    - [x] Emit to User (both feedback from their input and async events of which user needs to be aware)

 Topics: